Employment laws in Ireland

 Terms and conditions of employment

 The Payment of Wages Act 1991 gives employees the right to a pay slip showing their gross wages (total pay before deductions) and details of any deductions.
-The Payment of Wages (Amendment) (Tips and Gratuities) Act 2022 sets out rules about how employers share tips, gratuities and service charges amongst employees and makes it illegal to use tips or gratuities to make up basic wages.
+The Payment of Wages (Amendment) (Tips and Gratuities) Act 2022 sets out rules about how employers share tips, gratuities and service charges amongst employees.
+It makes it illegal to use tips or gratuities to make up basic wages.

 The Minimum Notice and Terms of Employment Acts 1973–2005 set out the amount of notice you are entitled to before the termination of employment.